go101/immutable-value-proposal/README.md

 * some read-only values are immutable values, but most are not.

-No data synchronizations are needed in reading immutable values, and data synchronizations are still needed when concurrently reading a read-only value which is not an immutable value.
+No data synchronizations are needed in reading immutable values, but data synchronizations are still needed when concurrently reading a read-only value which is not an immutable value.

 ## Detailed rules for values of all kinds of types